AndyShiue/Ende-readme/README.md

 ```

 It seems that the type of `AnotherWorld` is itself, but that would make the type system inconsistent.
-What it actually does is to create another hierarchy:
+What it actually does is to create another hierarchy that is also cumulative:

 ```rust
 AnotherWorld[0] : AnotherWorld[1] : AnotherWorld[2] : AnotherWorld[3] ...